boxyhq/jackson/CONTRIBUTING.md

 ## Additional Tips

+1. Be patient.
+Your contributions are important, and we will do our best to review them in a timely manner.
-1. Be responsive to feedback from maintainers.
+2. Be responsive to feedback from maintainers.
-2. Don't hesitate to seek help if needed in the discussion forum or any related platform.
+3. Don't hesitate to seek help if needed in the discussion forum or any related platform.

-#### Happy contributing!
+**Happy contributing!**